Bri-gid/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes owner to vincent and group owner to staff
+changes owner and group owner of _hello to vincent and staff